JordonT98/Data-Visualization-and-Dashboards-with-Excel-and-Cognos-IBM/README.md

-# Data Visualization and Dashboards with Excel and Cognos IBM
+# Data Visualization and Dashboards with Excel, Google Looker Studio and Cognos IBM

 ## Final Assignment - Part 1: Creating Visualizations Using Excel